Darkle/BlueLoss-Desktop-App-Windows/README.md

 - Android:

   - A lot of Android devices will temporarily disable WiFi when the device has gone to sleep & does not have it's power cable plugged in & has been asleep for about an hour.
 I have yet to find a solution to this issue.
-If you google for [wifi sleep android](https://www.google.com/search?q=wifi+sleep+android), you can see that it is a pretty common issue with no clear fix - at least none that I could find (I tried a bunch).
+If you google for [wifi sleep android](https://www.google.com/search?q=wifi+sleep+android) you can see that it's a pretty common issue with lots of suggestions, of which I tried a bunch.
 The only way that I have found to prevent your phone from disabling it's WiFi when asleep is to make sure you have your phone's power cable plugged in.

 - iOS: